vilhelmprytz/nafsdm/README.md

 * CentOS 7

 # Installation
 To install, you will need at least one slave and one master.
-All slaves will connect to the master at a certain interval.
+All slaves will connect to the master (make sure firewall allows SSH connections from all slaves)

-nafsdm now has install scripts for both master and slaves.
+nafsdm has installation scripts for both master and slaves.

 ## Master installation
 Connect to your master server, and download the installation script.